icepie/esp-router/README.md

 # esp-router
-a router firmware for esp8266 and esp32
+a router firmware for esp8266

 ## Features